S. Danev (Sofia, Bulgaria)

 The FINAL ASSESSMENT of the course was very positive owing to its relevant topics, top lecturers and excellent teamwork of a benevolent group of translators, hosts and tourist guides (Prof. Shipkov, S. Danev, N. Atanassov, T. Tzvetkova, etc.) aided by leading experts from Bulgaria (professors K. Tzatchev, D. Svinarov, A. Tzontcheva, E. Tzvetanova, etc.) and the other Balkan countries.

 The climbing of SNEZANKA PEAK in the Rhodope resort PAMPOROVO was followed by vivid final discussions among all attendants and teachers in Sofia that gave rise to three crucial initiatives:

 two-month training in Quality Assurance in Birmingham of Prof. Tzachev (Bulgaria) and Prof. Julien (Greece).
 On returning home, they established the national systems of Quality Assurance in Sofia and Athens .

-Involvement of Yugoslavia, Macedonia and Romania in support of the future Balkan Clinical Laboratory Federation (BCLF)
+Involvement of Yugoslavia, North Macedonia and Romania in support of the future Balkan Clinical Laboratory Federation (BCLF)

 Inauguration of the BCLF.